protocolbuffers/protocolbuffers.github.io/content/programming-guides/enum.md

 +++
 title = "Enum Behavior"
 weight = 55
-description = "This topic explains how enums currently work in Protocol Buffers vs. how they should work." type = "docs"
+description = "Explains how enums currently work in Protocol Buffers vs. how they should work." type = "docs"
 +++